opencontainers/distribution-spec/spec.md

 the last tag. `<tagname>` MUST NOT be a numerical index, but rather it MUST be a proper tag.
 A request of this sort will return up to `<int>` tags, beginning non-inclusively with `<tagname>`.
 That is to say, `<tagname>` will not be included in the results, but up to `<int>` tags *after* `<tagname>` will be returned.
 The tags MUST be in lexical order.

+When using the `last` query parameter, the `n` parameter is OPTIONAL.

 #### Content Management
 Content management refers to the deletion of blobs, tags, and manifests.
 Registries MAY implement deletion or they MAY